 You will get an Excel sheet like the following screenshot, at the end of the provided Excel file.
 You can practice all the topics in that blank dataset discussed in this article.

-To sum up, I have discussed the format of a schedule 6 balance sheet in Excel.
+To sum up, I have discussed the format of a Schedule 6 balance sheet in Excel.
 Please don’t hesitate to ask any questions in the comment section below.
-We will try to respond to all the relevant queries asap.
-And please visit our website Exceldemy to explore more.
+We will try to respond to all the relevant queries ASAP.